codeybeaver/codey/ts/npm-codeybeaver/README.md

     **Example:**

     ```sh
-    cdy prompt --model gpt-4o "What is the capital of France?"
+    codey prompt --model gpt-4o "What is the capital of France?"
     ```

-  (You can also check `cdy prompt --help` for the full list of available options.)
+  (You can also check `codey prompt --help` for the full list of available options.)

 ---